astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 can change individually.

-For example, consider all the possible events that are lightlike displaced from the red dot.
-These are all events that lie along diagonal lines that cross at the red dot and make $45^\circ$ angles with the horizontal (if $dx'=cdt'$, then the slope is 1 and it makes a
+For example, consider all the possible events that are lightlike displaced from the blue dot.
+These are all events that lie along diagonal lines that cross at the blue dot and make $45^\circ$ angles with the horizontal (if $dx'=cdt'$, then the slope is 1 and it makes a
 $45^\circ$ angle).
-If the red dot sends out light, that light will go up and away from the red dot at a $45^\circ$ angle.
-Any event that sends light to the red dot must lie below the red dot at a $45^\circ$ angle.
-All the lightlike intervals that connect to the red dot therefore make an $\times$ across this diagram.
+If the blue dot sends out light, that light will go up and away from the blue dot at a $45^\circ$ angle.
+Any event that sends light to the blue dot must lie below the red dot at a $45^\circ$ angle.
+All the lightlike intervals that connect to the blue dot therefore make an $\times$ across this diagram.
 However, this set of events is actually referred to as a "light cone".
 Why a cone?
 Because if we do include the $y$ dimension as pointing into the computer screen, then the $\times$ can be rotated around the vertical axis, and instead of an $\times$, we get a cone.
-Click the button on {numref}`figinterval` to see the light cones associated with the red dot.
+Click the button on {numref}`figinterval` to see the light cones associated with the blue dot.
+Rotate the figure to get a sense of the three-dimensionality of the cone.

-Of course, it's only a cone if we include two space dimensions, $x$ and $y$.
+Of course, it's only a cone if we include two space dimensions, $x$ and $y$, along with the time dimension.
 If we could include $z$, the light would be travelling in a sphere, either expanding out from the red dot or collapsing to it.
 We can't make a four-dimensional graph, though, so we represent the sphere as a cone, and the term "light cone" has stuck.

 ```{warning}
 We will always talk about the "light cones" associated with any event,
 but please remember that it's really an expanding sphere in 3D space.
 ```

-If any real thing wanted to get from the red dot to a point on the upper light cone, or from a point on the lower light cone to the red dot, this thing would have to travel at the speed of light to do so.
+If any real thing wanted to get from the blue dot to a point on the upper light cone, or from a point on the lower light cone to the blue dot, this thing would have to travel at the speed of light to do so.
-However, for any event **inside** these cones, it would in principle be possible to get to or from the red dot without hitting light speed.
+However, for any event **inside** these cones, it would in principle be possible to get to or from the blue dot without hitting light speed.
-Therefore, the set of events inside the upper light cone are all the events on which the event at the red dot could **possibly** exert any kind of influence.
-We therefore call the events inside the cone the "future" of the red dot.
-All the events in the lower cone could **possibly** influence what happens at the red dot, so we call this set of events the "past" of the red dot.
+Therefore, the set of events inside the upper light cone are all the events on which the event at the blue dot could **possibly** exert any kind of influence.
+We therefore call the events inside the cone the "future" of the blue dot.
+All the events in the lower cone could **possibly** influence what happens at the blue dot, so we call this set of events the "past" of the blue dot.
 Every single event has its own light cones, and therefore its own set of past and future.

 Events that lie outside these light cones are neither past nor future,